-We own 229 contiguous acres of land located in Montgomery County, Alabama up to the date of this report.
+We own 229 contiguous acres of land located in Montgomery County, Alabama up to the date of this Annual Report on Form 10-K.

 Seasonality

 Since the global growing demand from aquaculture production along with the decreasing production from wild fisheries and our fish farming systems provide a controlled and traceable environment for species, our business rarely suffers a seasonal impact.